VehiclesSwitch to Cortex

 A funny trick using Groundhogs: Lay 4 heavy mines in a place where you expect an enemy Commander to go (eg. near a metal spot) and detonate them simultaneously when he walks over them to make your enemy a big surprise.

 Being very cheap to build and having high top speeds can be useful for scouting and taking down unguarded metal extractors and eco.
-In late T1 warfare Flash can be used in large numbers for ambushing Commanders and speedy skirmishing.
+In late T1 warfare Blitzes can be used in large numbers for ambushing Commanders and speedy skirmishing.

 Light armor and short range makes it susceptible to defensive towers and Pounders (Riot Tanks).